 A few years ago, the phrase “nasal sprays” probably made you think of commercials for allergy medications.
 Yep, we can picture that bee too.
-But now that more and more nasal sprays made for treating migraine are hitting the market, you’re likely starting to get curious about how they actually work.
+Now that more and more nasal sprays made for treating migraine are hitting the market, however, you’re likely starting to get curious about how they actually work.

 So we did the research and wrote this guide to answer all of your questions.

 How do nasal sprays work to treat migraine?

 First thing’s first: How do nasal sprays work in general?

 Well, when you spray a treatment into your nose, the medication gets absorbed into the blood vessels in your nostril.
 After that, it’s just like what happens when you take a pill—the medication travels where it needs to go via your bloodstream.
 So to answer your question, the mechanics of the spray aside, they treat your migraine similar to the way that an oral pill would.